 Revenue from products transferred to customers at a point in time is recognized when obligations under the terms of the contract with our customer are satisfied; generally this occurs with the transfer of control upon shipment.
-Revenue from products transferred to customers at a point in time accounted for approximately 76% of our revenue for the three months ended June 30, 2018.
+Revenue from products transferred to customers at a point in time accounted for approximately 56.1% and 64.0% of our revenue for the three months ended June 30, 2019 and 2018, respectively.

 Our revenues that are recognized over time include (i) products and services which are billed on a time and materials basis, and (ii) fixed fee contracts for complex turnkey solutions.
-Revenue from products and services transferred to customers over time accounted for approximately 24% of our revenue for the three months ended June 30, 2018.
+Revenue from products and services transferred to customers over time accounted for approximately 43.9% and 36.0% of our revenue for the three months ended June 30, 2019 and 2018, respectively.